-The dollar value of each equity grant is within the discretion of the Compensation Committee and is based on recommendations made by our CEO (with respect to executives other than himself), which take into account the executive's past performance, the executive's position within the Company and an evaluation of other elements of compensation provided to the executive officer.
+The dollar value of equity awards granted to our executive officers is within the discretion of the Compensation Committee and is based on recommendations made by our CEO (with respect to executives other than himself), which take into account the executive's past performance, the executive's position within the Company and an evaluation of other elements of compensation provided to the executive officer.
 The Compensation Committee also considers studies performed by the Compensation Consultant to determine the appropriate size of the equity-based awards.

 We believe that grants of restricted stock and restricted stock units provide strong incentives for the creation of long-term stockholder value and provide significant retention value for the executives.
-In fiscal 2021, Mses.
-Edwards, Council and Powell and Messrs.
-Makuen and Dunn received long term equity incentives with grant date values determined as a percentage of base pay, equal to 135% for Mr. Makuen, 65% for Mses.
-Edwards, Council and Powell, and 50% for Mr. Dunn.
-The awards consisted of (1) restricted shares that vest over three years based on continued future employment with the Company, and (2) restricted stock units that vest 100% if the Company's Adjusted EBIT equals or exceeds \$62.6 million in fiscal 2023.
-Recipients may receive up to 200% of the target units if Adjusted EBIT equals or exceeds \$85.1 million.
+In fiscal 2022, Mses.
+Plutino, Council and Powell and

+Messrs.
+Makuen, Hynes and Moschner received long-term equity incentives with grant date values determined as a percentage of base pay, equal to 135% for Mr. Makuen, 65% for Mses.
+Plutino, Council and Powell, 50% for Mr. Hynes and 35% for Mr. Moschner.
+The awards consisted of (1) time-based restricted shares that vest over three years based on continued future employment with the Company, and (2) performance-based restricted stock units that vest 100% if the Company's Adjusted EBIT equals or exceeds \$100.0 million in fiscal 2024.
+Recipients may receive up to 200% of the target units if Adjusted EBIT equals or exceeds \$136.0 million.
 The percent of target units to be awarded is based on a matrix, which provides for a maximum payout of 200% of target units.
-Target units of less than 100% may be awarded based on the matrix for Adjusted EBIT values below \$62.6 million but no target units will vest if Adjusted EBIT is below \$57.0 million.
+Target units of less than 100% may be awarded based on the matrix for Adjusted EBIT values below \$100.0 million but no target units will vest if Adjusted EBIT is below \$91.0 million.
 As previously discussed, the grant levels were determined as one of several components designed to achieve the desired total direct compensation; however, they were not set to be at any specific level within our peer group.
 The vesting periods were determined based on consideration of peer group practices and discussions with the Compensation Consultant.

-For more information regarding these long-term incentives granted to our named executive officers in fiscal 2021, please see "Grants of Plan-Based Awards in Fiscal 2021" and "Outstanding Equity Awards at 2021 Fiscal Year-End" and the related footnotes elsewhere in this proxy statement.
+For more information regarding these long-term incentives granted to our named executive officers in fiscal 2022, please see "Grants of Plan-Based Awards in Fiscal 2022" and "Outstanding Equity Awards at 2022 Fiscal Year-End" and the related footnotes elsewhere in this proxy statement.